UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Marlene_Hazle.md

 That’s sort of reminiscent of what I hear about how male computer hacker culture was very competitive.
-Do you have a sense that it was sort of an engineering/computing kind of culture?
+Do you have a sense that it was sort of an engineeringcomputing kind of culture?
 Or some other reason?

 **Marlene Hazle:**